Step into Nature at Land Camp

 - Explore water stewardship through science, ceremony, and traditional knowledge.

-- Get creative with beading, plant dyes, and animation-based storytelling.
+- Get creative with beading, plant dyes, and photography.

 - Gain leadership skills through team challenges and spending time with Elders and Knowledge Keepers.

-- Embark on outdoor adventures like hiking, fire-building, and shelter-making.
+- Embark on outdoor adventures like hiking, fishing, and shelter-making.

 Our Supporters